geloro94/FHIRTestResourceGenerator/README.md

 ## Usage

-Load a FHIR Resource BluePrint using Hapis IParser.
+Load a FHIR Resource using Hapis IParser.
-Load a Blueprint using the FhirResourceFactory.loadFhirPathToValueFunctionFromJson function.
+Load a TestDataBluePrint using the FhirResourceFactory.loadFhirPathToValueFunctionFromJson function.
 Use the FhirResourceFactory.modifyResource function to modify the loaded resource based on the Blueprint FHIR Defintions.
 GeneratorFunctions provides the defintion of available functions to create the value defined by the fhir path key in the BluePrint.
+If you have many different profiles i.e. because you have a seperat profile for each LaboratoryValue with its own specific ucum code.
+You want to generate the TestDataBluePrint based on the Profile Information or other sources.
+While the values might change for each profile the required FHIR Resource you want to modify want need to be changed for each case as long as all but also only the fhir path you want to have in your final resource are present.
+A good starting point for creating a resource you want to modify is ask Chatgpt to generate a FHIR Resource of specific type with a value for all fhir paths in your blueprint.

 ### Example